Southern Skywatch has been online for 16 years; yes, the competition will happen, eventually.

 Return to Menu

-Aurora Alert UPDATED 30/06/13: There was a very good auroral event on 29 June, seen in Victoria, SA and WA as well as Tasmania, image links soon.
-Before that, a coronal mass ejection from an M class flare hit us square on on March 17.
+Aurora Alert UPDATED 26/02/14: There was a very good auroral event on 22 February, seen in NSW, Victoria, SA and WA as well as Tasmania.
+Last year, a coronal mass ejection from an M class flare hit us square on on March 17 2013.
 Aurora were detected as far north as the QLD border, with some really nice events in Tasmania, and here are some images from that event.
-The Sun is still climbing towards solar maximum, but has been rather dissapointing so far apart from the odd event like the 17 March one.
+The Sun is now at solar maximum, but has been rather dissapointing so far apart from the odd event like the 17 March one and the unexpected 22 February one.
 We may see more aurora in the near future.

 Auroral images and descriptions from past geomagnetic storms are now at the auroral image web page.

-We are slowly heading towards solar maxmum in mid 2013, and we can expect to see an increasing frequency of aurora.
+We are now at solar maxmum in 2014, and we can hope to see an increasing frequency of aurora, although it has been generally disapointing with some exceptions.
 Tasmania, King Island and Southern Victoria are the most likely places to see aurora.
-However, on August 24, 2005 there was a massive auroral storm seen as far as northern NSW.
+However, on August 24, 2005 there was a massive auroral storm seen as far as northern NSW (and the 22 February one this year was seen as far north as southern NSW).
 Naturally, the best views of any aurora will be away from the city and bright lights.
 Aurora occur when charged particles from the solar wind enter Earths outer atmosphere and interact with the oxygen and nitrogen atoms producing eerie displays of coloured lights.
 During solar maximum, which occurs every 11 years, the number and speed of the particles are higher, allowing them to penetrate the Earth's magnetic field at lower latitudes than normal.
 Observers in Tasmania are likely to see green glows or sheets of light in the southern sky.
 Observers in Southern Victoria are more likely to see a red glow in the southern sky, although more spectacular displays are possible.

 The Astronomical Society of Tasmania has a webpage devoted to this phenomenon.
 The Australian IPS radio and space services covers Aurora and related phenomena in very great detail (too much if you don't know much about them) but has a nice education page.
 Flinders Uni also has real time magnetometer readings, however, this will probably not mean much to most people.